firepear/homefarm/README.md

     * Sometimes Arch renames packages and other such things, and this will cause the update script to break.
 If this happens to you, check the _Fixes and Unbreaks_ page above, or file a ticket.
-* Other
-    * Have homefarm?
-Want to install Arch on a machine that _isn't_ part of the farm?
-Follow the compute node install process, but don't run any of the compute or storage specific setups.
-You'll have a core install with a working network connection, ready for user creation and further system configuration.